willianmano/moodle-block_myprogress/README.md

 ## Sponsor special thanks

-This plugin was kindly sponsored by [e-Learning, Conseils & Solutions](http://www.luiggisansonetti.fr/conseils).
+This plugin was kindly sponsored by **Luiggi Sansonetti** from [e-Learning, Conseils & Solutions](http://www.luiggisansonetti.fr/conseils).

 Thank you very much for supporting Moodle community and the open-source initiative.